Interstate 587 New York

 NY 28 overlaps with I-587 as it crosses Esopus Creek east from I-87 to NY 32 (Albany Avenue / Broadway) in Downtown Kingston.
 There are no exit ramps along the route in either direction.
 Signs on the Thruway mainline for Exit 19 and Kingston, a former capital city for New York, omit the Interstate 587 designation.

-Future road work will reconfigure the east end of Interstate 587 and NY 28 from the current five-way intersection into a roundabout.
+Road work reconfigures the east end of Interstate 587 and NY 28 from a five-way intersection into a roundabout.
 The roundabout was first suggested in February 2011 to improve traffic flow by a consultant group.
 A study recommending the $4.5 million reconfiguration was endorsed by City of Kingston lawmakers in May 2012.1 Construction was slated for 2016, but pushed back with bids expected in 2018 and work taking place in 2019.2

 East End – Kingston, NY